Ranger Africa Safaris

 8 Days Chimpanzees and Gorillas Uganda August 2022.
 Nature travel Uganda.Kibale Forest,Queen Elizabeth National Park,Bwindi Impenetrable Forest.

-Kibale Forest is safe Haven for Primates and has 13 different species of primates but the main Focus is the Chimpanzee Tracking experiences but,the Chimpanzee Habituation Experience can be done too depending on the amount of time.on our Uganda Gorillas and chimpanzee.
+Kibale Forest is safe Haven for Primates and has 13 different species of primates but the main Focus is the Chimpanzee Tracking experiences but the more detailed activity will be the one we aim at Doing,the Chimpanzee Habituation Experience.on our Uganda Gorillas and chimpanzee.

 Most of the Activities done on a daily basis are and if lucky the Behaviours Intrepreted by the Nature interpreter/ranger guide will avail.For this trip went as planned and we very well enjoyed the expedition by staying with the Chimpanzees for an average time and enabled us to observe them enough.